Hausdorff dimension of Cantor intersections and robust heterodimensional cycles for heterochaos horseshoe maps: Introduction

 The rest of this paper consists of three sections.
-In Section~2 we introduce key ingredients, and perform main constructions in Section~3.
-We prove main estimates and complete the proofs of the main results in Section~4.
+In Section~2 we introduce main tools, and in Section~3 perform main constructions.
+In Section~4 we complete the proofs of Theorems~A and C.